-Qualifying use to be easy to figure your out.
+Qualifying used to be easy to figure out.
 Today, after the new law came into effect on October 1, 2019, figuring it out may be a little more complicated.
 The good news is that more people will qualify!
-You can go to our Expungement Qualification Page or let us figure it out for you (see #4 below).
+You can go to our Expungement Qualification Page or let us figure it out for you (see #5 below).

 - Can you “expunge” or “seal” your record?

 Florida has two methods of erasing your record.
 You either qualify to have your record expunged or sealed.
 Both will give you many protections.
-You can learn more about this on our Differences Page, or you can let us figure it out (see #4 below).
+You can learn more about this on our Differences Page, or you can let us figure it out (see #5 below).